Fano Graph = (3,6)-cage

 I have prepared some questions to assist undergraduates who want to enter graduate programs with the selection of a suitable school.
 I also have a page where one can learn about some of the distinguished women contributors to mathematics.

 I have become involved with a group of mathematicians, mathematics educators, and other interested parties to help change the climate for Mathematics Education.
 The group calls itself Math Is More.
-In conjunction with, here are some comments I posted to the Math is More web page.
+In conjunction with this here are some comments I posted to the Math is More web page.
+I post comments about mathematics and mathematics education to the Math is More Discussion Formum on a regular basis.
+Here is a direct link to that discussion board.

 Also in conjuction partly with Math is More, I have prepared some "stand alone" essays about Mathematics Education.
 These essays will be available here.